anita56yu/noteapp_iid_tdd/docs/FEATURES.md

     - [x] **T5.15:** Revise `GetNoteByID` request to also return the contents.
 Add a WebSocket connection to broadcast updates for users on the same note.
 This requires a map of slices of sockets keyed by `NoteID`.
 - [ ] **F6:** Multi-Device Synchronization.
 User's notes and keywords are synchronized across all their devices.
 - [ ] **F7:** API Security.
 APIs validate input to prevent errors and misuse.
+    - [ ] **T7.1:** Implement a production-safe `CheckOrigin` function for WebSockets, using an environment variable to manage a whitelist of allowed origins.
 - [ ] **F8:** Decouple Data Persistence with a Repository Layer.
     - [x] **T8.1:** Define a `NoteRepository` interface with methods for note persistence (e.g., `Save`, `GetByID`).
     - [x] **T8.2:** Create an `InMemoryNoteRepository` implementation that satisfies the `NoteRepository` interface.